Vegan Guide to Sri Lanka

 Its a great place to hire a scooter as the roads aren’t too busy (like in the South) but do be aware for goats jumping out at you or dogs laying in the road (still not sure why they do this).
 You’ll see temples, local life galore and meet some of the friendliest folk in the country, and for a controversial bit of sight seeing read our post ‘Cheapest Elephant Safari in Sri Lanka.’

 In Trincomalee we ate at Anna Poorani (a pure veg place next to the temple) filling up on cheap Sri Lankan eats while the locals looked on a little bemused, they also sell vegan orange flavoured oreos which were delicious and which we’ve never seen anywhere else again!

 Up the road in Upavelli we ate at a few of the local restaurants along the main road, our favourite being the strangely named Arriabiata, where they make a decent homemade rice and curry for 400 RS.

-On our first visit, 15 years ago Unawatuna was a sleepy little backpackers beach; things have changed as Unawatuna is now a tourist hotspot for all sorts of travellers, the beach is lined with beds and umbrellas, the sand has shifted to one side of the once beautiful horseshoe bay, there’s lights and music and shops everywhere.
+On our first visit in 1998 Unawatuna was a sleepy little backpackers beach; things have changed as Unawatuna is now a tourist hotspot for all sorts of travellers, the beach is lined with beds and umbrellas, the sand has shifted to one side of the once beautiful horseshoe bay, there’s lights and music and shops everywhere.